ICTQual ISO 14064 – Greenhouse Gas Accounting and Verification

 Learners will gain practical skills in greenhouse gas calculation, emissions data collection, reporting techniques, and verification processes.
 They will also develop knowledge of ISO 14064 standards, carbon footprint analysis, environmental auditing, and sustainability reporting.
 In addition, the course enhances analytical thinking, attention to detail, and decision-making skills required for accurate environmental and carbon management practices.

 ISO 14064 – Greenhouse Gas Accounting and Verification course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.